Hire in Canada, without a local entity

 Additionally, employees who are terminated without proper cause can be entitled to severance pay.
 At a federal level, employees who have worked for more than one year continuously are entitled to either two days of wages per year of employment, or five days wages (whichever is greater).

-Taxation in Canada is complex and it is another area where federal and provincial laws both affect the system.
+Taxation in Canada is complex and it is another area where both federal and provincial laws apply

-Canada operates a prgressive tax model, with higher earners paying a higher percentage in taxes.
-There is a federal rate, which varies from 0% to 33% as of 2020, which includes a portion for pension plans and employment insurance, and an additional provincial rate, which can vary significantly depending on income level and location.
+Canada operates a progressive tax model, with higher earners paying a significantly higher proportion of their income in income tax.
+There is a federal rate, which varies from 0% to 33% as of 2022, which includes a portion for pension plans and employment insurance, and an additional provincial rate, which can vary significantly depending on income level and location.

 In addition to the federal pension and employment insurance, other tax-funded social programs are run on a provincial basis, with funding taken from income tax and varying by location.

 Canada has a social healthcare system which covers residents and workers with most of their necessary healthcare.
 While the system is primarily funded by federal taxes, a different approach to funding and delivery is taken in each province/territory.
 For example, Ontario requires specific contributions from both employers and employees: Employees pay an annual healthcare premium ranging from $0 to $900.
 Employees pay a special payroll tax called the ‘Employer Health Tax (EHT)’ ranging from 0.98 percent to 1.95 percent of employer payroll.

 The level of coverage varies by province, and some offer more comprehensive cover (such as drug cost and dental), but core medical expenses are covered nationwide by taxes.

 It is relatively common, but not necessary, for employers in Canada to provide extra health-related benefits, such as dental, life insurance, and so on.